 What Is Baby Bottle Tooth Decay?

 Babies who fall asleep with bottles of milk in their mouths face increased risk of early dental decay.
-Prolonged exposure to the sugar in milk works with mouth bacteria to break down tooth enamel and results in rampant decay.
+Prolonged exposure to the sugar in milk works with mouth bacteria to break down tooth enamel and results in rampant tooth decay.
 Don't send baby to bed with a bottle unless that bottle contains nothing but water.

 Tongue piercings may seem like harmless body modifications, but they can take a hefty toll on your mouth.
 Discouraged by dentists, tongue piercings can cause lots of teeth problems, and mouth problems overall.